 Highlights:

-CFDs offer leverage and short-selling capabilities, whilst direct ownership means owning actual shares.
+CFDs offer leverage and short-selling capabilities, whereas stock ownership means owning actual shares.
 Each method has different risk profiles, costs and features to consider.

 This information has been prepared by IG Limited (DFSA reference No. F001780).
 It is intended for general information purposes only and does not take into account your personal objectives, financial situation or needs.
 It should not be regarded as investment advice or a recommendation.
 Trading CFDs carries a high level of risk and professional clients can lose more then they deposit.
 Please ensure you fully understand the risks involved and seek independent advice if necessary.
 All information is accurate at the time of publication and may be subject to change.